<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 All of these fees might have you wondering if they’re even legal.
 To some surprise, the answer is not always.

 If you have a pet and are looking for a rental property, you’ll likely face a pet fee, pet deposit, or pet rent.
 And in some cases, more than one.
-Pet deposits may be presented in conjunction with a nonrefundable option.
+A landlord or property manager might require a pet deposit in conjunction with a nonrefundable option.

 Woman holding money to pay pet depositPhoto from Canva